Home | English Bible | English MT | Torah 101 | Pocket PC Freeware | Palm Freeware | Search | עברית

 Now that this has been done, MTR should run in full screen (no mouse and no windows) when you click on your new shortcut.
 After you exit MTR, you might need to type exit and then <Enter> to close (systems vary in this, too).

-If MTR does not run and instead you get an odd notice, such as "The system file is not suitable for running MS-DOS and Microsoft Windows", you need to fix your XP system to support DOS and old Windows programs; Microsoft explains how in its Knowledge Base.
+If MTR does not run and instead you get an odd notice, such as "The system file is not suitable for running MS-DOS and Microsoft Windows", you need to fix your XP system to support DOS and old Windows programs.

 Unfortunately, you cannot use the NT ClipBoard, unlike the "less-advanced" Windows systems, though otherwise MTR runs fine under Windows XP (just as under the older NT and Windows 2000 versions), as long as you start it in a full screen.
 On the other hand, we have added to this version the ability to copy blocks of text from inside MTR to an MTR.TXT file, which can be loaded in programs such as Notepad (add a shortcut to DOTXT in the MTR folder on your Desktop for this) and Word (add a shortcut to DODOC in the MTR folder on your Desktop for this) for copying and pasting as usual in Windows programs; when you are through with the saved text, just delete all or part of it in Notepad and save (or delete the MTR.TXT file).
 When copying a large number small blocks of text (such as several Bible verses), this can be faster and easier than using the ClipBoard, and you can use these XP and XPE programs under DOS and older Windows' systems if you prefer them to running M.